 Student Codes of Conduct for UW Bothell and EvCC and the Nursing Behaviors

 Review the codes of conducts and what is expected of you as a nursing student in the program.
 It is the student’s responsibility to know, understand and meet EvCC’s and UWB’s student codes of conduct.

 Student Grievance Procedure within the School of Nursing and Health Studies

 There may come a time in your college experience that you find yourself in a challenging situation.
 There is a process for this and a support system in place for you as outlined below.

 Resolving a conflict or addressing a concern

 Attempts to resolve problems should begin with discussion between the student and instructor or the party at hand.
 By clarifying communication, a problem may become manageable and is often the case.
-If the aforementioned is not successful, students should email the School of Nursing and Health Studies Dean in writing explaining their concern at firstname.lastname@example.org.
+If the aforementioned is not successful, students should email the School of Nursing and Health Studies in writing explaining their concern at email@example.com, which will then be passed on to the Dean.
 Students should provide the Dean up to two business days to respond and be ready to provide further clarification as requested by the Dean if needed.

 The School of Nursing and Health Studies policies are consistent with overall UW Student Academic Grievance Procedures, as detailed in Executive Order No. 58.

 As a student, you are not alone.
 While not exhaustive, below are some links we believe you’ll find helpful.
 You are encouraged to explore UW Bothell's Resources and that of your Nursing Program at EvCC.
 If you needs assistance understanding your rights and available resources to support you through a difficult situation, you can connect with a staff or faculty member; or more specifically Counseling or your Advisor.